 To preserve the City's interest in the collection of delinquent real estate taxes, Virginia Code §58.1-3340 provides that a priority lien is automatically placed (by operation of law) on property with outstanding real estate taxes.
 This tax lien is a claim by the City for payment of the tax debt and begins on the day following the payment due date.
 The lien is recorded against delinquent properties on the City's computerized Real Estate system pursuant to Virginia Code § 58.1-3930, and remains in effect until the outstanding taxes, penalties and interest have been paid in full.
 The statutory lien ensures that the City will collect any delinquent real estate taxes when the owner sells the property or applies for a mortgage.
+This includes delinquent Stormwater Management Fees.
+Pursuant to Section 5-6-237(C) of the Code of the City of Alexandria; delinquent Stormwater Management Fees "constitute a lien on the property ranking on parity with liens for unpaid taxes and shall be collected in the same manner as provided for the collection of unpaid taxes."
 Virginia law allows staff to pursue delinquent real estate taxes for a period of 20 years.

-Summary of Vehicle Personal Property Tax Collection Statistics: As shown in Table I, the Finance Department has collected \$262.8 million, or 98.2 percent, of the vehicle personal property taxes levied for tax years 2013 through 2017.
+Summary of Vehicle Personal Property Tax Collection Statistics: As shown in Table I, the Finance Department has collected \$268.4 million, or 98.3 percent, of the vehicle personal property taxes levied for tax years 2014 through 2018.
 Because a relatively large portion of the City's population is very transient, collecting personal property taxes on vehicles is far more challenging than collecting real estate taxes.
-At the beginning of FY 2018, the City issued approximately 119,000 annual personal property tax bills for vehicles, with over 26,000 additional moves and sales of vehicles throughout the fiscal year.
-In many instances, the City is not notified of the changes by the property owners.
+At the beginning of FY 2019, the City issued approximately 123,000 personal property tax bills for vehicles, with nearly 22,000 additional moves and purchases of vehicles throughout the fiscal year.

 In order to pursue all vehicles subject to taxation, the Department of Finance undertakes weekly computer matching to records of the Virginia DMV.
 Field observations are also made based upon citizen complaints, and apartment rent rolls are obtained where feasible, pursuant to Virginia law, to help identify potential tax evaders.
 The City's \$350 surcharge is also applied to vehicles erroneously displaying out-of-state license plates, following investigation by the department's RADAR program (Research and Discover All Registrations).
-Through its research in FY 2018, the RADAR program added 165 vehicles to the tax roll, generating \$114,228 in additional tax levy.
+Through its research in FY 2019, the RADAR program added 613 vehicles to the tax roll, generating approximately \$370,000 in additional tax levy.